opea-project/docs/community/CONTRIBUTING.md

   - `tests/[microservices type]/` : contains end-to-end test for microservices Please refer to an example [test_asr_whisper.sh](https://github.com/opea-project/GenAIComps/blob/main/tests/asr/test_asr_whisper.sh).
 Please follow naming convention:`test_[microservice type]_[microservice sub type]_[library name]_on_[vendor]_[hardware].sh`
   - `tests/cores/` : contains Unit Tests (UT) for the core python components (orchestrator, gateway...).
 Please follow the naming convention:`test_[core component].sh`

-  - `README.md`: at minimum it should include: microservice description, build and start microservice commands and curl command with expected output.
+  - `README.md`: at minimum it should include: microservice description, build, and start commands and a curl command with expected output.

 4. Now you have created all the required files, and validated your service.
 Last step is to modify the `README.md` at the component level `GenAIComps/comps/[microservice type]` to list your new component.
 Now you are ready to file your PR!
 Once your PR is merged, in the next release the project  release maintainers will publish the Docker Image for the same to the Docker Hub.